TrianguloY/UrlChecker/README.md

 You can use parts of this project in your own ones, or upload modified versions of it AS LONG AS you credit me.

-How to credit:
+**How to credit:**

-- You must add my nick (TrianguloY) in an 'about' or 'acknowledgments' section visible to the user.
+- You must add my nick [TrianguloY](https://github.com/TrianguloY/UrlChecker) in an `about` or `acknowledgments` section visible to the user.
-- You must add a link to this GitHub main page (https://github.com/TrianguloY/UrlChecker) or subpage (if you used a part of the code or an asset) in an 'about' or 'acknowledgments' section visible to the user.
+- You must add a link to this GitHub main page **https://github.com/TrianguloY/UrlChecker** or subpage (if you used a part of the code or an asset) in an `about` or `acknowledgments` section visible to the user.